 ENG 340 Studies in Individual Authors |

 Although a major writer in the American literary canon, Melville seems almost non-canonical in his constant experimentation with literary form and questioning of societal conventions of race, gender, and class.
-In this course we will study a number of Melville's major works—Typee, Redburn, Moby Dick, Billy Budd-—and several lesser known texts, particularly the poetry.
+In this course we will study a number of Melville's major works—Typee, Redburn, Moby Dick, Billy Budd—and several lesser known texts, particularly the poetry.
 In addition to enjoying the variety of stories Melville tells, meeting his distinctive characters, and exploring his unconventional ideas, we will consider Melville's life and times as well as the history of his literary reputation.
-This course is offered in the spring semester.

 Prerequisite: One English Literature course, taken at Wabash.